Pliny the Elder: Background

 Gaius was a member of the Plinia gens: the Insubric root Plina still persists, with rhotacism, in the local surname "Prina".
 He did not take his father's cognomen, Celer, but assumed his own, Secundus.
 As his adopted son took the same cognomen, Pliny founded a branch, the Plinii Secundi.
 The family was prosperous; Pliny the Younger's combined inherited estates made him so wealthy that he could found a school and a library, endow a fund to feed the women and children of Como, and own numerous estates around Rome and Lake Como, as well as enrich some of his friends as a personal favor.
 No earlier instances of the Plinii are known.

 In 59 BC, only about 82 years before Pliny's birth, Julius Caesar founded Novum Comum (reverting to Comum) as a colonia to secure the region against the Alpine tribes, whom he had been unable to defeat.
 He imported a population of 4,500 from other provinces to be placed in Comasco and 500 aristocratic Greeks to found Novum Comum itself.
 The community was thus multi-ethnic and the Plinies could have come from anywhere.
 Whether any conclusions can be drawn from Pliny's preference for Greek words, or Julius Pokorny's derivation of the name from north Italic as "bald" is a matter of speculative opinion.
 No record of any ethnic distinctions in Pliny's time is apparent—the population considered themselves to be Roman citizens.

 Pliny the Elder did not marry and had no children.
-In his will, he adopted his nephew, which entitled the latter to inherit the entire estate.
-The adoption is called a "testamental adoption" by writers on the topic, who assert that it applied to the name change only, but Roman jurisprudence recognizes no such category.
-Pliny the Younger thus became the adopted son of Pliny the Elder after the latter's death.
-For at least some of the time, however, Pliny the Elder resided in the same house in Misenum with his sister and nephew (whose husband and father, respectively, had died young); they were living there when Pliny the Elder decided to investigate the eruption of Mount Vesuvius, and was sidetracked by the need for rescue operations and a messenger from his friend asking for assistance.
+After his death, he left his estate to his adopted nephew, Pliny the Younger.
+This adoption was probably testamentary, wherein Pliny the Younger assumed the name "Plinius" while gaining nothing recognizable by Roman jurisprudence beyond what was already guaranteed as an heir.
+The amount of interaction between the two Plinies before this is uncertain, though Pliny the Younger wrote about his adopted father with some familiarity, and for at least some time Pliny the Elder resided in the same house in Misenum with his sister and nephew; they were living there when Pliny the Elder decided to investigate the eruption of Mount Vesuvius, and was sidetracked by the need for rescue operations and a messenger from his friend Rectina asking for assistance.